 It’s also important to note that, in a multiple offer situation, they could reduce your chance of winning the bid (i.e., if a seller has several offers for the same price, but yours has a condition).
 So they might not want to take your offer.

 What are home comparables?

-These are used to compare (big surprise) prices from similar homes in the area, and what they sold for.
-Your agent uses comparables to help determine what the current market value of the home may be, and what it might sell for.
+These are used to compare (big surprise) prices from similar homes in the area and what they sold for.
+Your agent uses comparables to help determine the house’s current market value and what it might sell for.
 It’s good to know: appraisers and agents can sometimes use different methods to determine market value.
-That’s why it’s important to understand what the value of a home may or may not be.
+That’s why it’s essential to understand what the value of a home may or may not be.

 What’s the Canada Home Buyers Plan?

 Phew – so many terms, but only so much space in this post.
-There’s more important terms I’ll demystify for you to help you speak your agent’s language – stay tuned!
+There are more essential terms I’ll demystify for you to help you speak your agent’s language – stay tuned!